 - Earthquake: Duck, cover and hold

 - Fire: Stop, drop and roll

 - Flood: Evacuate to higher ground

 - Hazardous Material release: Shelter in place, unless otherwise notified

+- Severe weather: Stay indoors

 Remain mindful of age related needs for both children and seniors, and plan for those with unique medical, physical and/or emotional needs.
 Consider a plan for pets.